nirzaf/blog/content/blog/design-patterns-in-java.md

 }
 {{< /highlight>}}

 So this is the final implementation for singleton class.
 One more approach is there(ENUM).
 That I will discuss later.

+<a href="#top"> Back to top</a>

 <p><a name="factory"><h2>Factory Design Pattern</a></p>